Home›Products›Advanced Electronic Signatures

 High-value contracts where max legal certainty justifies cost

-→ IdentiGate QES: on roadmap with QTSP certification (2027)
+→ IdentiGate QES: on roadmap with QTSP certification (Q4 2027)

 Why IdentiGate AdES

-Every AdES is backed by a passport-verified identity — NFC chip data, biometric face match, cryptographic key.
+Every AdES is backed by a fully verified identity — via NFC chip data and biometric face match, or via document capture and biometric face match.
+Cryptographic key pair, Dual Key architecture.
 Not a DocuSign click.
 Not a typed name.
 A provable commitment by a verified person.

 QES requires an EU-recognized QTSP — effectively limiting it to EU signers.
-IdentiGate AdES works for any passport holder worldwide.
+IdentiGate AdES works for anyone worldwide: via NFC chip for 179 ICAO 9303 countries, via document + face match for everyone else.
 A Turkish driver, a Moroccan supplier, a Brazilian partner — all can sign.

-The user's private key is split between their device and our servers.
+The user's private key is split between their device and our servers — the server-side half lives in a FIPS 140-2 Level 3 HSM.
 Neither side can sign alone.
 "I didn't sign that" becomes cryptographically impossible to claim if both halves were activated.

 Timestamped + evidence trail